If you're obese, you're more likely to develop a number of potentially serious health problems, including:

 - Nonalcoholic fatty liver disease, a condition in which fat builds up in the liver and can cause inflammation or scarring

-- Skin problems, such as poor wound healing
+- Skin conditions, including poor wound healing

 Quality of life